dimforge/rapier/README.md

 We accept contributions involving AI coding as long as:
     - They are verified to work properly by a human.
     - The code quality is up to human-written code standards.
-    - Include a non-regression test (which itself can be AI-generated).
+    - Include non-regression tests whenever applicable (which itself can be AI-generated).

 ## Resources and discussions